 In cloud environments, particularly IaaS clouds, security teams have a wealth of tools available to automate various security controls and operations.
 For many, it's difficult to know where to start.
 What makes the most sense to automate, and why?
 Every security team's needs will differ to some extent, but there are some well-known controls and processes that most teams can automate without disrupting operations.

-The focal for cloud security automation should be instance and container configuration management.
+The first step for cloud security automation should be instance and container configuration management.
 As all instances and containers are software-based, with images that are defined in template formats, security teams can work to implement configuration hardening guidelines and standards in the images.
 Orchestration tools like Puppet, Chef, Ansible and SaltStack can then implement these standards automatically.

 The additional benefit of using tools like these is that each configuration profile is also defined in a template that can be continuously reevaluated to account for changes as they occur.
 While these tools can be used effectively on premises, there are even more automation options in the cloud with integration opportunities between these platforms and cloud-native systems, like AWS OpsWorks, which offers managed instances of Puppet and Chef.

 Step 2.
 Use infrastructure as code

-Another common and practical step in automating cloud security operations and cloud environment configuration is through the use of infrastructure as code.
-All major cloud providers support these templates either natively, such as in AWS CloudFormation, Azure Resource Manager or Google Cloud Deployment Manager, or through third-party platforms like Terraform.
+Another common and practical step in automating cloud security operations and cloud environment configuration is the use of infrastructure as code.
+All major cloud providers support these templates either natively, such as in AWS CloudFormation, Azure Resource Manager or Google Cloud Deployment Manager, or through third-party platforms, like Terraform.
 With many environment and asset configurations defined in a template format, security teams can ensure smooth and consistent deployments, audit template files for adherence to standards and automate security configuration items along with infrastructure deployments.

 Step 3.
 Automate asset tagging